A spectacular private journey that begins

 View more climate information & imperial units

-Arrival in Kolkata and transfer to the Oberoi Grand for an overnight stay.
+Arrival in Kolkata and transfer to the LaLiT Great Eastern for an overnight stay.
 (N)

 Fly to Guwahati and transfer to Kaziranga for a 2 night stay at Diphlu River Lodge